SocketCluster/socketcluster/agc-guide.md

 ## How it works

-The **asyngular** service can be made up of any number of regular Asyngular instances - The main difference between running **asyngular** as a single instance vs running it as a cluster is that in cluster mode, you need to point each **asyngular** instance to a working `agc-state` (state server) instance.
+The **agc-worker** service can be made up of any number of regular Asyngular instances - The main difference between running Asyngular as a single instance vs running it as a cluster is that in cluster mode, you need to point each **agc-worker** instance to a working `agc-state` (state server) instance.

-The **agc-broker** service can be made up of any number of **agc-broker** instances - This is a special backend-only service which is designed to broker messages between multiple frontend-facing **asyngular** instances.
+The **agc-broker** service can be made up of any number of **agc-broker** instances - This is a special backend-only service which is designed to broker messages between multiple frontend-facing **agc-worker** instances.
 All the pub/sub channels in your entire system will be sharded evenly across available **agc-broker** instances.
-Just like with the **asyngular** instances above, each **agc-broker** instance needs to point to a state server in order to work.
+Just like with the **agc-worker** instances above, each **agc-broker** instance needs to point to a state server in order to work.

 The **agc-state** service is made up of a single instance - Its job is to dispatch the state of the cluster to all interested services to allow them to reshard themselves.
-The **agc-state** instance will notify all frontend **asyngular** instances whenever a new backend **agc-broker** joins the cluster.
-This allows **asyngular** instances to rebalance their pub/sub channels evenly across available brokers whenever a new **agc-broker** instance joins the cluster.
+The **agc-state** instance will notify all frontend **agc-worker** instances whenever a new backend **agc-broker** joins the cluster.
+This allows **agc-worker** instances to rebalance their pub/sub channels evenly across available brokers whenever a new **agc-broker** instance joins the cluster.
 Note that AGC can continue to operate without any disruption of service while the **agc-state** instance is down/unavailable (see notes at the bottom of this page).

 ## Running on Kubernetes (recommended)